kevinveenbirkenbach/watch-schedule/README.md

 * `name`: The name of the crew member.
 * `experience`: A number representing the experience level of the crew member.
 Higher numbers represent more experience.
 * `watch_count`: A number representing the number of watches the crew member has had.
 This count will be updated as the shift plan is created.
+* `alert_time`: The alert_time parameter (inside each crew member dictionary) is a number representing the number of seconds before the shift starts that an alert should be triggered.
+This alert will be included in the .ics file for each crew member, and will go off at the specified time before the start of each shift.

+Note: Alerts rely on the calendar software that the .ics file is imported into to support and enable alerts.
+Not all calendar software will support this feature.

 ### start_date
 The `start_date` parameter is a string representing the starting date and time of the shifts in the format `YYYY-MM-DD HH:MM`.